LavaLite/docs/installation.md

 #### Directory Permissions

 After installing Lavalite, you may need to configure some permissions.
 Directories within the `storage` and the `bootstrap/cache` directories should be writable by your web server.
-If you are using the [Homestead](/docs/{{version}}/homestead) virtual machine, these permissions should already be set.

 #### Application Key